-In 2023, this support will continue with respect to the implementation of the existing network codes and in some cases effect monitoring.
-The Legal Team will in particular support WGs and TFs established or to be established with the aim to follow the discussions and legislative proposals in response to the Hydrogen and Decarbonised Gas Market package of legislation.
-The Legal Team will also support the System Development team by providing legal assistance on the development of the TYNDPs.
+In 2024, this support will continue with respect to the implementation of the existing network codes and in some cases effect monitoring.
+The Legal Team will in particular support WGs and TFs established or to be established with the aim to implement/interpret the new Hydrogen and Decarbonised Gas Market Package of legislation.
+The Legal Team will also support the System Development team by providing legal assistance on the development of the forthcoming TYNDP.

-The Management support team will continue to facilitate meetings of the External Contact Platform (ECP), a platform developed by ENTSOG and the Energy Community Secretariat, to strengthen

-ENTSOG's cooperation with non-EU gas transmission companies, including those from the Energy Community countries.
+The Management support team will continue to facilitate meetings of the External Contact Platform (ECP), a platform developed by ENTSOG and the Energy Community Secretariat, to strengthen ENTSOG's cooperation with non-EU gas transmission companies, including those from the Energy Community countries.

-The Management support team will also facilitate in 2023 the meetings and the activities of the EU-UK Gas TSOs Task Force, which was created in 2021 as the interface between ENTSOG and the UK TSOs.
-This is upon request of the European Commission and the UK Government in accordance with the Trade and Cooperation agreement concluded by the EU and the UK following the Brexit.
+The Management support team will also continue to facilitate the meetings and the activities of the EU-UK Gas TSOs Task Force, which was created in 2021 as the interface between ENTSOG and the UK TSOs.
+This is upon request of the EC and the UK Government in accordance with the Trade and Cooperation agreement concluded by the EU and the UK following the Brexit.
 The main goal of this Task Force is to ensure further cooperation between the EU and the UK TSOs.